-To view the exhibition in Na Peschanoy gallery click here.
+View the exhibition in Na Peschanoy gallery here

-For more information on the exhibition in Het Nieuwe Instituut, click here.
+More information on the exhibition in Het Nieuwe Instituut

-In 2020, the Creative Industries Fund published Tales of the TREM, to showcase the projects supported by the open call.
+In 2020, the Creative Industries Fund published Tales of the TREM, to showcase the projects supported through the open call.
 In this publication, designers and makers from the Netherlands, Turkey, Russia, Egypt and Morocco share their experiences gained in 26 international collaborative projects, involving numerous organizations, institutions, teams and individuals.
-To view the full publication, click here.